Project Development - Air Quality

 This guidance helps the practitioner evaluate the mobile source air toxics on ADOT's highway improvement projects.

-This Federal Highway Administration website provides guidance on how to address Climate Change in NEPA documents.
+This Department of Energy website provides information on tools and resources available to address Climate Change in NEPA documents.

 Addressing Air Quality Issues in the NEPA Process for Highway Projects